AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/DataPredictTheBackupPlanWhenEverythingFallsToShit.md

 At the very least, I now know that I can build something valuable in the midst of my parents' stupidity and hypocrisies, as well as lacking owning up to their mistakes and hypocrisies.

 That being said...
 DataPredict™ is almost being close to done after all these years.
 I might eventually put this into a perpetual maintenance mode until people demand me to add new stuff.
+All algorithms that have use cases in games are implemented, while niche ones will only be implemented based on demand.
+There's no point in adding complex algorithms for niche use cases given that nobody will use them for most of the time.

 What a great journey, DataPredict™.

 Once DataPredict™ is done, I'm going back to: